SFort/MC-OCAIP/README.md

 by creating `ocaip/sha1pow` and putting the amount of zero bits inside.
 or `ocaip/argon2pow`, `ocaip/sha512pow` (since 1.3.0)
 Higher values mean longer wait time
 They can also require multiple proofs of work, for example two 23 leadingZero ones by inserting `23*2`.
+Requireing too many proofs of work could cause issues, haven't tested.

 ____________________________________________________